k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

   ```

-If the secured option has not been selected,  the token name is used as the token value, for the API Key Authentication method.
+If the secured option has not been selected,  the token name is used as the token value for the API Key Authentication method.